cozy/cozy-stack/docs/CONTRIBUTING.md

 ## Writing documentation

 Documentation improvements are very welcome.
 We try to keep a good documentation in the `docs/` folder.
-But, you know, we are developers, we can't forget to document important stuff that look obvious to us.
+But, you know, we are developers, we can forget to document important stuff that look obvious to us.
 And documentation can always be improved.